 Climate change is considered to be one of the biggest environmental issues facing the world today.
-The UK has signed up to the Kyoto Protocol and is firmly committed to tackling climate change.
-The Climate Change (Scotland) Act 2009 has introduced a statutory target to reduce Scotland's greenhouse gas emissions by 42% by 2020 and 80 per cent by 2050.
-In common with other public bodies in Scotland the Commission must aim to take appropriate steps to act sustainably and contribute to reducing greenhouse gas emissions, eg by minimising our energy use.
+The UK signed up to the Kyoto Protocol and is firmly committed to tackling climate change.
+The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 which amends the Climate Change (Scotland) Act 2009, sets targets to reduce Scotland’s emissions of all greenhouse gases to net-zero by 2045 at the latest.
+In common with other public bodies in Scotland the Commission aims to take appropriate steps to act sustainably, contribute to carbon emissions reduction targets and contribute to climate change adaptation, eg by minimising our energy use.

 Since the commencement of the Nature Conservation (Scotland) Act 2004, all public bodies in Scotland have been subject to a statutory duty to further the conservation of biodiversity.
 The Commission is now required to take its impact on biodiversity into account in all aspects of its decision-making.
 The Commission's law reform functions themselves are unlikely to have implications for biodiversity (unless for example a law reform project were reviewing some aspect of environmental law).
 The duties do, however, impact on aspects of the Commission's operations such as purchasing of supplies, disposal of waste, use of paper, and water and energy resources.

-The Commission purchases the majority of its products and services through collaborative contracts of the Scottish Procurement Directorate (SPD).
+The Commission generally purchases products and services through collaborative contracts of the Scottish Procurement Directorate (SPD).
 These contracts are for general use by the Scottish Government, Government Agencies, NDPBs, Associated Departments and the wider Scottish public sector.
-At present, the Commission uses such contracts for the supply of its electricity, paper, stationery and furniture.
+At present, the Commission uses such contracts for the supply of its electricity, water & sewerage services, taxi services, travel, IT consumables, paper, stationery and furniture.

 To be awarded contracts by SPD, the contractors have to comply with a number of conditions in relation to their environmental performance.
 Further information can be found in the Scottish Government's Sustainable Procurement Action Plan for Scotland.